AllardQuek/hermes-agent/plugins/phonetic-captions/docs/SUBMISSION.md

 ## Future Direction

-SpeakAlong is scoped to bilingual teaching videos for the hackathon, but the pipeline is already general.
+SayWithMe is scoped to bilingual teaching videos for the hackathon, but the pipeline is already general.
 The natural growth path:

 **v2 — Monolingual captions (trivial)**
 Whisper already transcribes any single-language video.
 Adding a "captions only, no phonetics" mode is a prompt removal and an additional ASS style — no architecture change.
 This makes the tool useful for any content creator, not just language educators.

 **v3 — Translation subtitles**
 Replace the phonetics-generation prompt with a translation prompt.
 A monolingual Korean video could get English subtitles burned in; a Spanish teaching video could get French captions.
 Mechanically identical to the current pipeline — the LLM call is already there, just with a different instruction.
-This is deliberately deferred: it enters competitive territory with CapCut auto-translate, Descript, and YouTube auto-captions, and the positioning argument for SpeakAlong is strongest in the niche where those tools fail.
+This is deliberately deferred: it enters competitive territory with CapCut auto-translate, Descript, and YouTube auto-captions, and the positioning argument for SayWithMe is strongest in the niche where those tools fail.

 **v4 — Phonetic direction reversal**
 Currently the phonetic guide is always in English (the instructor's language).
 The inverse — generating phonetic guides in the *target* language for English words — is equally useful for language learners going the other direction (e.g., a Vietnamese learner watching an English teaching channel).
 Same pipeline, different prompt.